vamp/roole/index.md

 Roole is implemented in JavaScript, so it can be run both on the server side (via [node.js](http://nodejs.org/)) or in a browser.

-INFO: Roole will be able to run in old browsers like IE6 in a future version.

 ## Overview

 Indentations represents curly braces `{}`: